Homepage > Journal > Quantitative research in UX

 • Calculate and estimate the ROI level, which is especially important in optimization work.

-Quantitative Research also measures the following:
+Quantitative research also measures the following:

-• Effectiveness and efficiency of the digital product — most often, an indicator of high efficiency is the short time required to complete a task because time correlates with ease and intuitiveness of use.
+• Effectiveness and efficiency of a digital product — most often, an indicator of high efficiency is the short time required to complete a task because time correlates with ease and intuitiveness of use.

 • User satisfaction during the product use — it's measured just after performing a task, e.g., through a Subjective Mental Effort Questionnaire (SMEQ).